kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 - **LinkedList internally uses a doubly linked list** to store the elements, so inserting and deleting are faster but reading is slower as it has to go through some traverse manually
 ### Interface Default Method
 - "default" keyword infront of the implementation method with in the interface.
 This is the new way of declaring the method body in Java 8 for an interface, default methods comes along with implementation.
+- when a class will implement Interface1, it is not mandatory to provide implementation for default methods of interface.
+This feature will help us in extending interfaces with additional methods, all we need is to provide a default implementation.
 ### Thread implementation
 1. Extends from Thread class and override run method
 	```